codacy/docs/docs/organizations/organization-overview.md

 ## Open pull requests

-The **Most problematic** tab displays a short list of the open pull requests that are not up to your defined standards and have the most potential to negatively affect your code quality.
+The **Most problematic** tab displays a short list of the open pull requests that are not up to standards and have the most potential to negatively affect your code quality.
 Click directly on each pull request to see more details.

 ![Most problematic pull requests](images/organization-overview-prs-problematic.png)